UN-OCHA/unocha-site/html/themes/custom/common_design_subtheme/components/uno-river/README.md

 UNOCHA River
 =============

-This component provides styling overrides for RW Rivers paragraph type.
+This component provides styling for RW Rivers paragraph type and overrides for rw-river components.